 "We knew Bristol would be big enough for us to launch more outlets, so we could grow here first before looking further afield.
-We now have eight restaurants in Bristol, two in Manchester and a there will be a new 24/7 branch opening in Luton Airport.
-We?ll be looking for significant outside investment to grow Friska into a national chain - that's our ten-year plan."
+We now have nine restaurants in Bristol, three in Manchester and a branch open 24/7 in Luton Airport.
+In 2017 we secured significant outside investment to grow Friska into a national chain - that's our ten-year plan."

 Away from work, Griff likes to go to the gym or the cinema.
 "To be honest, after a hard day or week, mostly I like to do nothing," he laughs.
 "I'd love to travel more, but because of the business I can't spare the time or money at the moment."